simonpoole/OpeningHoursParser/README.md

 Pull requests are welcome.

-As this library is used in a number of Android projects please restrict the use of Java 8 features and APIs to the Android supported subset see https://developer.android.com/studio/write/java8-support and check that any APIs used are supported on all Android platform API version 10 and later.
-This will likely be relaxed for future versions.
+As this library is used in a number of Android projects please restrict the use of Java 8 features and APIs to the Android supported subset see https://developer.android.com/studio/write/java8-support Check that any APIs used are supported on all Android platform API versions 10 and later, this is mainly an issue for APIs that were introduced with Java 7.
+This restriction will likely be relaxed for future versions.

+Currently the library is self contained and doesn't have any runtime dependencies outside of basic Java support, it would be nice if we can keep it like that.